How Can Accidents Be Prevented in Pools?

 If you or a loved one was injured in or around a swimming pool area that was not properly maintained by the property owner, you may have the right to bring a personal injury claim seeking substantial financial compensation for all of your physical, emotional, and economic damages.

 Click to contact our personal injury lawyers today

 Call Dansker & Aspromonte Associates Today to Find Out More

 Since 1988, the personal injury lawyers at Dansker & Aspromonte Associates have helped accident victims throughout the greater New York City metropolitan area recover compensation for their losses.
 We serve claimants in Manhattan, Brooklyn, Queens, the Bronx, Staten Island, and Nassau and Suffolk counties.

-Our team has recovered over $450 million for our clients.
+Our team has recovered over $500 million for our clients.
 Our ultimate goal is to secure compensation for you and your loved ones, even if it means filing a lawsuit and going to court.
 We will work hard to secure a favorable outcome for you.
-Call us today at (646) 692-0204 to learn about your legal options.

 If you or a loved one sustained serious injuries or death in a pool accident as the result of the fault of a property owner, call us to discuss your rights.
 Don’t delay.
 There is a time limitation that requires that you bring your claim within a certain period of time.
 If you fail to bring your claim within that deadline, you may be forever barred from receiving the compensation you deserve.

 Our consultation is free.
 If we accept your case, you will not be required to pay us any money upfront.
 We only receive a legal fee unless you receive compensation.
 Our lawyers are ready for your call.